Start Location: Red Hen Bakery, Middlesex, VT (For auto parking see below)

 Route Description:

 The route takes riders through the heart of the Green Mountains.
 Starting from the Red Hen Bakery and traveling south, riders will pass through the Mad River Valley up to the broad views of East Warren.
-From there the ride passes through the gorgeous and wild Granville Gulf (don’t miss the waterfall!) before reaching the first control at Sandy’s Books & Café.
+From there the ride passes through the gorgeous and wild Granville Gulf (don’t miss the waterfall!) before reaching the first control at Rochester, the recommend business to visit is Sandy’s Books & Café if you want a rest before climbing Brandon Gap but adjacent faster accommodation is accepted.
 Riders then head west past Mt.
-Horrid and over the Brandon Gap (one of the more forgiving gap climbs in the area) to enter into the eastern flank of the Champlain Valley.
+Horrid and over the Brandon Gap (one of the more forgiving gap climbs from E to W in the area) to enter into the eastern flank of the Champlain Valley.
 After a stop in downtown Brandon, the route begins its journey northward along Lake Dunmore and through East Middlebury and through Bristol.
 Open rolling farmland unfolds before reaching the control in Huntington.
 Look for Gillett Pond as you pass over to join the Winooski River on the final stretch back to Middlesex under the shadow of Camel’s Hump.

-Controls: Sandy’s Books and Bakery, Rochester, VT; Open Control at Downtown Brandon; Beaudry’s Store in Huntington, VT
+Controls: Open Control at Downtown Rochester, VT; Open Control at Downtown Brandon; Beaudry’s Store in Huntington, VT

 Read ride leader David Cain’s ride report from the 2012 version.
 (Note: 2012 had a different route.)